 I trained as a figure painter for four years at Macalester College in St. Paul, MN, USA.
 Afterwards, I moved to South Korea to teach English for three years, and traveled for another year to Thailand, China, Indonesia, Costa Rica, and northern Iraq.

 One sunny afternoon in Iraq, I was accepted on to the MA Children's Book Illustration course at the Cambridge School of Art.
 I moved to England in 2011, and halfway through the MA course, published my first picture book, Harold Finds A Voice, which was shortlisted in the UK for the 2014 Waterstones Book Prize.
-Three more books have followed since then, The Great Googly Moogly, Lemur Dreamer and Home Tweet Home.
+Four more books have followed since then, The Great Googly Moogly, Lemur Dreamer, Home Tweet Home and A New School for Charlie.